soma1294/VRUI_kitchenconfigurator/README.md

   - 2019.2.8f1 or newer
   - Version 2019.3 or newer not fully compatible.

-In the Build Settings change the plattform to android.
+In the Build Settings change the plattform to Android.

 After connecting your Oculus Quest, you can Build and Run the project to test it.